| Oracle9i Supplied PL/SQL Packages and Types Reference Release 2 (9.2) Part Number A96612-01 |

 Oracle lets you to write stored procedures and anonymous PL/SQL blocks that use dynamic SQL.
 Dynamic SQL statements are not embedded in your source program; rather, they are stored in character strings that are input to, or built by, the program at runtime.
 This enables you to create more general-purpose procedures.
 For example, dynamic SQL lets you create a procedure that operates on a table whose name is not known until runtime.

-enables you to parse any data manipulation language (DML) or data definition language (DDL) statement.
+Additionally, DBMS_SQL enables you to parse any data manipulation language (DML) or data definition language (DDL) statement.
 Therefore, you can parse DDL statements directly using PL/SQL.
-For example, you might now choose to enter a DROP
+For example, you might now choose to enter a DROP TABLE statement from within a stored procedure by using the PARSE procedure supplied with the DBMS_SQL package.

 For more information on native dynamic SQL, see PL/SQL User's Guide and Reference.
 For a comparison of |